Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 10 Oktober 2024 20.30.45 UTC
+- WIB: Kamis, 10 Oktober 2024 21.24.13 UTC
-- WITA: Kamis, 10 Oktober 2024 21.30.45 UTC
+- WITA: Kamis, 10 Oktober 2024 22.24.13 UTC
-- WIT: Kamis, 10 Oktober 2024 22.30.45 UTC
+- WIT: Kamis, 10 Oktober 2024 23.24.13 UTC

 Kutipan Inspiratif:
-"I don't care what the haters and naysayers say.
-If they make jokes about me, I'll laugh because they'll probably be funny."
+"Friendship is not finding gold or silver among the rocks of life.
+It is accepting each other as coal until diamonds are formed with time!!!"

-Kategori: funny
+Kategori: friendship